coelhucas/learning-rust/README.md

   - [ ] sounds
   - [ ] simple math library (my own, without any complex crate)
   - [ ] basic AABB collisions
+- [ ] start contributing (as I get confidence to that) in existing crates and projects (not necessarily gamedev related)

 ### References